jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 ![image](https://user-images.githubusercontent.com/13134334/59289341-1f429e80-8c76-11e9-85bc-f3850812c78c.png)

+## Environment Variables
+It is required to define the OneView credentials and IP address.
+This can be done directly from the Slack channel using the Hubot commands:

+* `find env` - Provides the IP address of the HPE Synergy Composer and the OneView username currently set
+* `set IP <IP>` - Sets the IP address of the HPE Synergy Composer (OneView)
+* `set password <password>` - Sets the password of the OneView user with Infrastructure administrator role
+* `set username <name>` - Sets the username of a OneView user with Infrastructure administrator role

 ## Troubleshooting
 Hubot logs can be found in the **Logs** folder of your Hubot (e.g. C:\myhubot\Logs).
 This is where you usually find all you need for troubleshooting.